dudeperf3ct/dudeperf3ct.github.io/content/projects/post_training_llm_rl.md

 title: "Post training - Reinforcement Learning"
 tags: ["llm", "rlhf", "rl", "rlvr", "post-training"]
 ShowToc: true
+math: true
 ---

 The previous post on post-training covered SFT and performed 4 finetuning experiments on direct and reasoning tasks using LoRA and full-finetuning approaches.
 This post covers different reinforcement learning (RL) approaches used in post-training.

 SFT teaches a model by giving it examples to imitate.
-The training data consists of target response, and the model learns to generate tokens from the target distribution.
+The training data contains target responses, and the model learns to generate tokens from the target distribution.

 RL takes a different approach.
 Instead of showing the model exactly *how* to solve a problem, we let it generate solutions, evaluate how good those solutions are, and update the model so that successful behaviour becomes more likely.